Abhinav-mad/memeGenerator/README.md

 # React + Vite

-This is a simpple meme generator developed using react it uses an api to get trending memes
+This is a simple meme generator developed using react

+it uses an api to get trending memes